 The teams will endeavor to afford all technical personnel/crew working on the projects to advance a grade in their profession.
 The cast and crew will be provided with training and/or mentorship if deemed necessary.

-In order to apply for Catalyst, five copies of each of the following will be required:
+In order to apply for Catalyst, the following will be required:

 - Logline (up to 25 words) and synopsis (1/2 A4 page)

 - Detailed director and producer notes on how they envision and plan to execute the film

 - Notes on key cast, HODs and any creative/technical crew attached or proposed

 - CVs of all principals

 - Evidence of ownership of rights